kriswallsmith/FacebookBundle/README.md

                       id: fos_facebook.auth

               firewalls:
-                  require_facebook:
-                      # non logged in users will be redirect to the facebook login url
-                      pattern:   ^/secured/
-                      fos_facebook:  true

                   public:
                       # since anonymous is allowed users will not be forced to login
                       pattern:   ^/.*
                       fos_facebook:  true
                       anonymous: true
+                      logout: true

               access_control:
+                  - { path: ^/secured/.*, role: [IS_AUTHENTICATED_FULLY] } # This is the route secured with fos_facebook
                   - { path: ^/.*, role: [IS_AUTHENTICATED_ANONYMOUSLY] }

+     You have to add `/secured/` in your routing for this to work.
+An example would be...

+              _facebook_secured:
+                  pattern: /secured/
+                  defaults: { _controller: AcmeDemo:Welcome:index }

-  6. Optionally define a custom user provider class and use it as the provider or define path for login
+  7. Optionally define a custom user provider class and use it as the provider or define path for login

           # application/config/config.yml
           security: